 - Always use the new NEOHALER inhaler provided with each new prescription.
 Keep out of the reach of children.

-Distributed by: Novartis Pharmaceuticals Corporation East Hanover, New Jersey 07936.
-Revised: Jan 2017
+Manufactured by: Novartis Pharmaceuticals Corporation East Hanover, New Jersey 07936.
+Revised: Jul 2021

-The following adverse reactions are described in greater detail in other sections:
+The following clinically significant adverse reactions are described in greater detail in other sections:

-- Immediate hypersensitivity reactions [see WARNINGS AND PRECAUTIONS].
+- Hypersensitivity Reactions, including Anaphylaxis [see WARNINGS AND PRECAUTIONS].